LearnWeb3DAO/Layer2/README.md

 ### Plasma
 ![](https://i.imgur.com/EWYDWKJ.png)

-Plasma is a framework for building scalable, layer 2 applications.
+Plasma is a framework for building scalable, Layer 2 applications.
 Plasma uses a lot of the above ideas in its applications.
 The building blocks of plasma are off-chain executions, state commitments, and entry/exits to the main chain.
 A plasma chain is a separate, child blockchain that is anchored to the main Ethereum chain.
 Plasma chains use various fraud proofs to arbitrate disputes, just like optimistic rollups.
 Like side chains, plasma chains have their own consensus algorithm and create blocks of transactions.
 At fixed intervals, a compressed representation of each block is committed to a smart contract on Ethereum.
 [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) enable creation of a limitless stack of these chains that can work to offload bandwidth from the parent chains (including Mainnet).
 Plasma chains do as much work as possible off-chain.
 The implementation of Plasma gives the ability of hundreds of side chain transactions to be processed offline with only a single hash of the side chain block being added to the Ethereum blockchain.

 Plasma chains only interact with the main chain to commit their state, or to facilitate entry and exit.
 Since most implementations of plasma are an entirely different blockchain, it must facilitate entering and exiting the chain from the main chain, which is facilitated by smart contracts.
 Actually, one of the big downsides with plasma networks is that it's more difficult to withdraw assets from it to the main chain.
 Withdrawals are delayed by several days to allow for challenges, as with optimistic rollups.
 For fungible assets this can be mitigated by liquidity providers, but there is an associated capital cost.
 This is because assets on plasma networks are not exactly the same as the assets on the main chain.
 For example, you do not hold ETH on plasma, you usually hold wETH (wrapped ETH), which has a 1:1 value to ETH.